Recovery from Rhinoplasty

 Rhinoplasty has helped many NYC patients improve their appearance or breathing through nose job procedures.
 Through decades of working with patients, our doctors understand that an educated patient is in the best position to enjoy exemplary results.
 We have put together this reference to rhinoplasty recovery and post-operative instructions to help potential nose job candidates in the New York area understand what is involved after the nose job surgery is complete.

-Nose job surgeries are performed in Dr. Miller’s accredited, office-based surgical facility.
+Nose job surgeries are performed in Dr. Miller’s accredited plastic surgery clinic.
 The outpatient procedure usually lasts 1.5 to two hours and after the nose job is complete patients can return home.
 Fly-In Program patients can convalesce in a hotel or recovery facility.
 The goal for all nose job patients is to allow for rest and recuperation in comfortable surroundings.

 When general anesthesia is used during the procedure, patients cannot drive or travel alone and must be accompanied by someone for at least the first day following the procedure.

 What Should I Expect After My Rhinoplasty Procedure?

 You will wear a nose splint for the first week and will experience slight bruising and swelling around the nose and eyes.
 This will gradually dissipate over the course of a few days or weeks.